buzz-financial/blueskatz-site/README.md

 Site for Blues Katz bar in St. George, Utah.
-Waiting to hear from owner if he wants implementation for the Google Calendar feature or the mailing list.
+Site has been approved by owner, waiting to implement new information.
+Menu, Google Calendar to allow him to make direct changes, and switching over mailing list.